-The next step is to modify the air purifier to suit the dental clinic situation.
-The good news is, dentists from across the world have been contacting Smart Air to tell us how they’ve been modifying their air purifiers to meet the needs of their dental practice.
+The next step is to modify the air purifier to suit the dentist office.
+The good news is, dentists from across the world have been contacting Smart Air to tell us how they’ve been modifying their air purifiers to meet the needs of their dentist offices.
 One dentist from the UK modified the Smart Air Blast Mini to attach a pipe to the inlet of the Blast Mini.

 They modified the Blast Mini using a vacuum cleaner tube with a funnel on the end.
 This funnel can then be used to point directly at the patient.

 This tube sucks away air from near the patient’s head and sends it through a HEPA filter to capture virus particles.
-This dental office setup should be able to meaningfully reduce the amount of coronavirus (and other virus) particles in the air.
+This dental office setup should be able to signifcantly reduce the amount of covid (and other virus) particles in the air.